mrcrilly/ubuntu-desktop-vagrant/README.md

 1. Select `Empty` under the `Controller: IDE` heading in the `Storage Tree`;
 1. Next to `Optical Drive`, select the disk icon and then select `Choose Virtual Optical Disk File...`;
 1. Navigate to your ISO and select it;
+1. Press `OK`;
+1. Click `Start`;

 ![Configure Virtual Machine ISO](https://raw.githubusercontent.com/mrcrilly/ubuntu-desktop-vagrant/master/configure-virtual-machine-iso.png)

+Your VM will come to life and Ubuntu Desktop will eventually load up.
+At this point, please follow on the screen instructions and official Ubuntu documentation for installing Ubuntu however you like.
+I won't cover that here, but I will give you hot tip: **when you create a new user during the installation, call the user `vagrant` and set the user's password to `vagrant`.
+This will make using the base box much easier as you can rely on Vagrant using default usernames and passwords later on.***

+## Configuring for Vagrant